China Railways HXD2B

-HXD2B locomotives are railway locomotives designed for heavy freight mainline work.
+The HXD2B is a 6 axle Co′Co′ locomotive designed for heavy freight mainline work.
 The design is a single body twin cab locomotive with 6 axles in Co′Co′ wheel arrangement.
 The body frame, traction motor power electronics and driver facilities are of a similar design as the HXD2.
 The bogie design differs from the HXD2 using a straight welded steel frame rather than the 'mouth' shaped form used in the HXD2.

 An order worth €1.2billion (25% Alstom, 75% Datong) for 500 units was made in 2006.
 The first 100 units were to be built primarily by Alstom, this number was reduced in 2007 to 10 units.
 The first Chinese-built unit was produced in December 2009.
 The order is expected to be complete by 2012.